rahulmadanu/oauth2.0-github-api/README.md

 # github-oauth2-client
-GitHub OAuth2.0 Validation Using Credentials
+GitHub OAuth2.0 Validation Using GitHub Credentials

 Requires php installation on machine.
 Create the github application with client id and secret.